StackStorm-Exchange/stackstorm-bolt/README.md

 ### Configuration Credentials

-Most options in the config are simly key/value pairs, with the exception of `credentials`.
+Most options in the config are simply key/value pairs, with the exception of `credentials`.
 In order to make working with the Bolt pack easier, we've provided a mechanism to store credentials in the pack's config.
 Credentials are stored as a dictionary, sometimes called a hash, where the key is the name of the credential and the values are